WenjingLondon/Heras-Ledger/README.md

 📜 License
 This project is licensed under the MIT License—feel free to use, modify, and build upon this work to foster a more private and equitable Web3.

+Note: Current prototype utilizes certain research-grade libraries.
+Security audits and dependency hardening are prioritized for the next milestone.